 4.1 Smart Features and Adjustability

 In recent years, we’ve seen groundbreaking innovations in tool technology.
-Brands like Milwaukee’s M12 Fuel line have introduced smart features, allowing users to customize torque output for specific applications.
+Brands like Milwaukee’s M12 Fuel line Have introduced smart features, allowing users to customize torque output for specific applications.
 This offers a level of adaptability that echoes the nuanced strategies observed in sports matchups like Man City vs rivals.

 4.2 Durability and Build Quality